aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Notebook-attached EBS volume is encrypted with its own AWS KMS key
 + Notebook is started in the SageMaker VPC, subnet, and security group

-## MLOps pipelines
+## MLOps CI/CD pipelines
 Functional MLOps architecture based on [SageMaker MLOps Project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates.html) as described in [Building, automating, managing, and scaling ML workflows using Amazon SageMaker Pipelines](https://aws.amazon.com/blogs/machine-learning/building-automating-managing-and-scaling-ml-workflows-using-amazon-sagemaker-pipelines/) and [Multi-account model deployment with Amazon SageMaker Pipelines](https://aws.amazon.com/blogs/machine-learning/multi-account-model-deployment-with-amazon-sagemaker-pipelines/) blog posts on the [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/).

-The following diagram shows the MLOps architecture which is implemented by this solution and delivered as MLOps SageMaker project templates:
+The following diagram shows the MLOps architecture which is implemented by this solution and delivered via MLOps SageMaker project templates:

 ![ML Ops architecture](design/ml-ops-architecture.drawio.svg)

 The main design principles are:
 + MLOps project templates are deployed via SageMaker Studio
 + Dedicated IAM user and execution roles used to perform assigned actions/tasks in the environment
-+ All project artefacts are connected via SageMaker ProjectId ensuring a strong data governance and lineage
++ All project artifacts are connected via SageMaker ProjectId ensuring a strong data governance and lineage
 + Multi-account deployment approach is used for secure deployment of your SageMaker models

-The solution delivers two MLOps project templates:
-+ Model build, train, validate
-+ Model multi-account deploy

 See more details in the [MLOps projects](#mlops-projects) section.